currentxchange/purple-explainer/Purple.md

 PURPLE is given to artists that make the [Top 64 global daily charts](Top-Charts.md).

 ## Chart Rewards
-Artists are **rewarded in PURPLE for reaching the top of local and global charts.** The creators fund pays 288 PURPLE per day (1 PURPLE / TU), budgeted for 1/3 Max Supply of PURPLE (11,943,936)
+Artists are **rewarded in PURPLE for reaching the top of local and global charts.** The creators fund pays 288 PURPLE per day (1 PURPLE / 5 minutes), budgeted for 1/3 Max Supply of PURPLE (11,943,936)

 ## Creators Fund Size in Perspective